cespare/hmux/README.md

 ## TODO:

-* Normalize/prefix panic messages
 * Handle OPTIONS requests automatically?
 * Respond with 405 Method Not Allowed automatically?
 * File serving?
 (Or not needed?)
-* Normalize/clean paths and redirect
+* Reject . and .. segments in paths
-  - Special handling for CONNECT?
 * Flesh out package doc
   - examples
     * Nested muxes